azuredevcollege/trainingdays/day3/challenges/challenge-2.md

 ## Setup Dynamic Data Masking

 Dynamic data masking (DDM) limits sensitive data exposure by masking it to non-privileged users.
 It can be used to greatly simplify the design and coding of security in your application.
-Take a look at the documentation [here](https://docs.microsoft.com/en-us/sql/relational-databases/security/dynamic-data-masking?view=sql-server-ver15) to get more information about Dynamic Data Masking
+Take a look at the documentation [here](https://docs.microsoft.com/en-us/sql/relational-databases/security/dynamic-data-masking?view=sql-server-ver15) to get more information about Dynamic Data Masking.

 ![Dynamic Data Masking](./img/dynamic-data-masking.png)

-To see Dynamic Data Masking in action we first add a column to the Contacts table with a Data Masking Rule.
+To see Dynamic Data Masking in action we first add a column to the CEOs table with a Data Masking Rule.
 Back in Azure Data Studio create a new query and run a command as follows:

    ```Sql